thephpleague/fractal/transformers.md

 ### Eager-Loading vrs Lazy-Loading

-This above examples happen to be using the lazy-loading functionality of an ORM for `$book->author`.
+The above examples happen to be using the lazy-loading functionality of an ORM for `$book->author`.
 Lazy-Loading can be notoriously slow, as each time one item is transformered, it would have to go off and find other data leading to a huge number of SQL requests.